Event Tech Case Studies, Applications, Technologies

 RFID in marketing brings a certain level of interaction to campaigns.
 Whereas traditional advertising campaigns push a message onto the consumer, interactive campaigns invite the consumer to engage with the brand.

-Other Common Applications
+Other Common RFID Applications

-Logistics and supply chain Visibility
+Logistics, supply chain Visibility and inventory tracking